takeshiD/avante-status.nvim/README.md

 </details>

-## Display StatusLine in `lualine.nvim` spec
+## Display StatusLine Active Provider

+### `lualine.nvim`

+`avante-status.nvim` provide `chat_component`, `suggestions_compoentj` for  `lualine.nvim`.

 You add following setting in your `lualine.nvim` spec.

-`avante-status.nvim` provide `chat_component`, `suggestions_compoentj` for  `lualine.nvim`.
+> **Recommend**

-> Recommended : event is 'VeryLazy' for to display current provider.
+> Set event to 'VeryLazy'.
+> If you do not set it to VeryLazy, active provider may not be displayed correctly due to the timing of loading.

 ```lua
 {